Krishna Janmasthan Temple Complex: Potra Kund

 There is a large and deep stepped water tank, Potra Kund or Pavitra Kund, in south-east of the Janmasthan temple which is said to have been used for the first bath of child Krishna after his birth.
 The steps of the tank were built by Mahadji Scindia in 1782.
 They were restored by his descendants in 1850.

 Culture

-The temple is one of the most visited temple of India.
+The temple is one of the most visited temples in India.
 Krishna Janmashtami, Radhashtami, Diwali and Holi are the major festivals celebrated at this temple and entire Braj region.